-Manage your cash flow so you can pay for things when you are waiting for incoming money, like a customer paying a bill.
+Manage your cash flow so you can pay for items when you are waiting for incoming money, such as a customer paying a bill.

-Extra cards, which mean you can issue several employees with cards linked to one account with just one bill to pay.
+Extra cards, allowing you to issue several employees with cards linked to one account with just one bill to pay.

 Work expenses can be paid for on a credit card, which removes the need for expenses forms and refunding your employees.